getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

   - nginx
 ---

-This tutorial describes acquiring free TLS certificates from [Let's Encrypt](https://letsencrypt.org/) and using them to secure a web site served using NGINX.
-This encrypts all traffic to and from your site with a certificate that's trusted by your browser and that provides strong enough encryption to get an "A+" rating from SSL Labs.
+This tutorial describes how to acquire free TLS certificates from [Let's Encrypt](https://letsencrypt.org/) and use them to secure a website that is served using NGINX.
+Following this process encrypts all traffic to and from your site with a certificate that's trusted by your browser and that provides strong enough encryption to get an A+ rating from SSL Labs.

 ### Prerequisites

-Before you begin, you'll need to be able to [create and connect to a Carina cluster.]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/) You'll need at least one segment with ports 80 and 443 available.
+Before you begin, you need to be able to [create and connect to a Carina cluster.]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/) You need at least one segment with ports 80 and 443 available.

-You'll also need to own a domain name and know how to create DNS records.
+You also need to own a domain name and know how to create DNS records.
 Consult with your domain registrar for documentation on how to do this.

-### Steps
+### Create a data volume container

-1. Create a data volume container to hold the Let's Encrypt certificates and account information.
+The first step is to create a data volume container to hold the Let's Encrypt certificates and account information.
 A data volume container is a container that exists only to house a Docker volume.
 It's usually implemented as a container whose process terminates immediately.
-Generally the command used for a data volume container is irrelevant, but here you'll use it to create a directory within the volume that you'll use from NGINX later.
+Generally the command used for a data volume container is irrelevant, but here you use it to create a directory within the volume that you'll use from NGINX later.

+1. Run the following command to create the container.

     ```bash
     $ docker run \